swisscom/dop_common/doc/plan_format_v0.0.1.md

     - `post_create_vm` - a set of hooks (scripts, programs) executed after a node is created.
-    - `pre_update_vm` - a set of hooks (scripts, programs) executed before a node is update.
+    - `pre_update_vm` - a set of hooks (scripts, programs) executed before a node is updated.
     - `post_update_vm` - a set of hooks (scripts, programs) executed after a node is updated.
-    - `pre_destroy_vm` - a set of hooks (scripts, programs) executed before a node is update.
+    - `pre_destroy_vm` - a set of hooks (scripts, programs) executed before a node is destroyed.
-    - `post_destroy_vm` - a set of hooks (scripts, programs) executed after a node is updated.
+    - `post_destroy_vm` - a set of hooks (scripts, programs) executed after a node is destroyed.

 	__IMPORTANT__:
 	- FQDN of the given node is passed to a program as the first argument.